 StrongVPN uses a dedicated Windows and iOS client that is fairly simple to use and rather reliable.
 The setup is quick and easy and so is changing server locations.

-StrongVPN has 238 PTPP servers in 43 cities in 21 countries and 368 OpenVPN servers in 44 cities in 21 countries.
+StrongVPN has 238 PTPP servers in 47 cities in 26 countries.
 As far as the coverage goes, this is pretty good.
 There are certainly providers with better geographical coverage but Strong VPN’s network seems large enough to maintain good speeds and service levels.

 Customers have a choice between OpenVPN, PPTP, L2TP, IPsec and SSTP protocols, with encryption up to 2048-bit.
 PPTP addresses are dynamic and OpenVPN addresses are static.